-- Comply with Local Government Act 1995 (WA) (CKI). - Comply with legislative requirements under the Occupational Safety and Health Act 1984 (WA) (CKI) and other relevant legislation. - Comply with Occupational and Health Regulations 1996 (WA) (CKI; - Develop an organisational culture with a high level of safety and health awareness through a continuous improvement process of consultation, communication, information provision, training and accountability.
+- Comply with Local Government Act 1995;1995. - Comply with legislative requirements under the Occupational Safety and Health Act WA 1984 and other relevant legislation; legislation. - Comply with Occupational and Health Regulations WA 1996;1996. - Develop an organisational culture with a high level of safety and health awareness through a continuous improvement process of consultation, communication, information provision, trainingtraining, and accountability.